-The PSP curriculum includes a wide range of courses covering current and topical issues in the field of Analytical Chemistry.
-The theoretical training of the students at the end of the PSP degree is quite satisfactory as they will have expanded and specialised their knowledge in this field.
+The PSP curriculum includes a wide range of courses covering current and topical issues in the field of Food Chemistry.
+The theoretical training of the students at the end of the PSP degree is quite satisfactory since they will have expanded and specialised their knowledge in this field.
 As for the acquisition of practical experience, the curriculum includes laboratory exercises in the context of specific courses, and one-semester thesis project which is an acceptable long period for students to get practical laboratory experience.
+However, it has come to the EEA Panel's attention that there is a need, expressed both by recent graduates and stakeholders, for more laboratory exercises.
+These exercises should be carried out by the students individually and preferably not in groups.

-It is worth noting that academic staff was aware of the progress of the whole PSP, and this was also communicated to the EEA Panel members during the on-line meetings with current and recent graduates.
+It is worth noting that academic staff was aware of the progress of the whole PSP, and this was also communicated to the EEA Panel members during the on-line meetings with current students and recent graduates.
+Also, academic staff offers the opportunity to students to participate in undergraduate courses of the Chemistry Department related to the content of this PSP in order to further enhance their knowledge and keep up with the level of the PSP.

-Students were satisfied by the variety of different lectures organized by the PSP; however, the organization of a site visit to industry or research Institutes, or one-day workshop, in order to get a better understanding of their future potential working environment and its requirements, would further improve the PSP curriculum.
+Students were overall satisfied by the variety of different lectures organized by the PSP; however, the organization of a site visit to industry or research Institutes, or one-day workshop, in order to get a better understanding of their future potential working environment and its requirements, would further improve the PSP curriculum.
+Moreover, both graduates and especially stakeholders expressed their opinion about the addition of some advanced courses related to specific fields of Food Chemistry such as foodomics, food additives, ingredients, etc. They particularly emphasized the importance of adding a course about big data analysis.
+These additions would further improve the PSP's curriculum and completely cover the current and future needs of the field.

-It is also worth noting that extroversion and connections of academic staff of NKUA set the basis and encourage students to participate in exchange programmes (e.g., Erasmus+).
-During the on-line meeting with the social partners of the PSP, they expressed their satisfaction and enthusiasm about the scientific knowledge and practical experience that students earn through their studies.
-Finally, the courses' and instructors' evaluation systems are widespread among students.
-On the other hand, the participation of the students in the internal evaluation process of the PSP is not consistent during the academic semesters.
+It is also worth noting that extroversion and connections of the PSP academic staff set the basis and encourage students to participate in exchange programmes (e.g., Erasmus+).

+During the on-line meeting with the employers and social partners of the PSP, they expressed their satisfaction and enthusiasm about the scientific knowledge and practical experience that students earn through their studies.
+Finally, the courses' and instructors' evaluation systems are widespread.

-The PSP curriculum is mostly in line with the standards of the HAHE, as it is of high quality.
+The PSP curriculum is in line with the standards of the HAHE, as it is of high quality.
 Graduates are provided with strong knowledge and experience in both the professional and research fields.
-In general, the EEA Panel finds that the programme is fully compliant with Principle 3.
+The EEA Panel finds that the programme is fully compliant with Principle 3.